COMPANY

 • Other important matters

-6. Important matters related to finance and assets
+6. Significant matters related to assets and finance

 Board of Director Efficacy Analysis, Evaluation and Disclosure